-From 1870 to 1885 exas was a haven for cattle.
-In 1871, 600,000 head were driven northward to the railroad.
-By 1885 more than 5,000,000 head had been driven to the northermarkets.
+were driven northward to the railroad.
+By 1885 more than 5,000,000 head had been driven to the northernmarkets.
 These herds were handled by the panish system of husbandry which was the practice of rearing cattle in large droves without fences, corrals or feed.
-From 1891 to 1894 bout 250,000 head of cattle perished in Arizona alone from cold and exposure.
+From 1891 to 1894 bout 250,000 head of eattle perished in Arizona alone from cold and exposure.

-the west.
-When the Civil war ended and the soldmers wandered home after Appointtox the Lone Star State boa ted of 5,500,000 cattle.
+...It is hard to over-emphasize the importance of the cattle business in the west.
+When the Civil war ended and the soldmers wandered home after Appomattox the Lone Star State boated of 3,500,000 cattle.
 During the conflict the Southern Armies neededmeat and needed it badly but the Union forces closed the dates from the Confederacy by an effective blockade.
-In the North the cattle industry prespered as the Northern armies offered a large and stready cutlet for all salable stock and the prices rose until steak sold for forty cents a pound.
+In the North the cattle industry prespered as the Northern armies offered a large and steady outlet for all salable stock and the prices rose until steak sold for forty cents a pound.

-Desert, for merly considered a barrier, was occupied by the commen and became pasture for their herds.
-The Texas stockraiser began driving his herds northward to swall himself of the high price.
-The Texas 'sea lions' stretched their long mecks for a thousand miles into the northwards.
+After the War the westward migration continued.
+The Great American Desert, formerly considered a barrier, was occupied by the commen and became pasture for their herds.
+The Texas stockraiser began driving his herds northward to avail himself of the high price.
+The Texas 'sea lions' stretched their long macks for a thousand miles into the northern grasslands.
 With them came the habits and customs of the cattlemen and, to no small degree, changes in the characters of millions of settlers on this new frontier.